AshleyYFu/portfolio_website/_pages/about.md

 ---

-title: "About Julian Delgado"
+title: "About Ashley Fu"

 ---
-Julian is passionate about being a lifelong learner and has a diverse set of interests.
-He enjoys bringing his ideas to life through microcontrollers and 3D-printed parts.
-He is seeking an entry-level role in the cybersecurity field with a focus on reverse engineering.
+Ashley is a sad college student

 ## Education

-* Vanderbilt University - Class of 2024
+* Vanderbilt University - Class of 2026
-  * BS Computer Science
+  * BS Electrical and Computer Engineering
-  * Concentration in Digital Fabrication
+  * Concentration in Microelectronics and Embedded Systems

 ## Work Experience
 American Express - Software Engineering Intern (Summer 2023)